dickyadhisatria/express-gemini/README.md

 ```

 ## 🎓 Acknowledgements
-This project was built as part of the Hacktiv8: AI Productivity and AI API Integration for Developers program, supported by Google.org and the Asian Development Bank.
+This project was built as part of the Hacktiv8: AI Productivity and AI API Integration for Developers program (@hactiv8), supported by Google.org and the Asian Development Bank.

 Created by Dicky Adhi Satria - 2026